invictus-integration/docs-ifa/dashboard/installation/dashboard-installation.md

 Follow [this guide](dashboard-releasepipeline.md) to setup your release in Azure DevOps.

-## SQL Data Migration Guide
+## V1 to V2 Migration Guide

-If you're migrating from Invictus V1 to Invictus V2 and wish to migrate your SQL data, please follow the [migration guide](dashboard-migration.md).
+If you're migrating from Invictus V1 to Invictus V2, please follow the [migration guide](dashboard-migration.md).

 ## First Time Setup